telefonicaid/fiware-orion/scripts/oriondb_consistency/README.md

 * Change `notification.attrsFormat` to one of the supported formats (e.g. `normalized`).

+Autofix action:

+* `notification.attrsFormat` is set to `normalized`.

+## Autofix mode

+If `--autofix` is spefified in the command line arguments, the script implements automatic fixing of documents violating the rules.

+**WARNING: the usage of `--autofix` will do DB modification**.
+Use it with care.
+It is strongly recommended to do a backup of your data before using it.

+It only works for some rules.
+Check specific rules documntation for details (look for "Autofix action").

 ## Testing

 You can test the `oriondb_consistency.py` script this qy: